JulianR0/monstermod-redo/README.md

 The first goal of this project aims towards the recreation of the new features of the "obscured and updated" Monster Mod plugin.
 Taking botman's original 2002 plugin and working from the ground up, the mission is to rebuild it with the new features and monsters that only few were able to see.

-The source code is completely free for everyone to use: In the event that the development of this project falls and becomes stagnant again, the plugin will live on, as the project's second goal is its preservation.
-The original botman's page where you can download the 2002 plugin will not stay up forever.
+The source code is completely free for everyone to use: In the event that the development of this project falls and becomes stagnant again, the plugin will live on, as the project's second goal is its preservation. ~~The original botman's page where you can download the 2002 plugin will not stay up forever.~~ **April 2023 update**: The page is gone, the original 2002 plugin can no longer be found.

 Under no circumstances shall we allow this project to fade away and become lost amidst the gears of time.